History-Register Automata

 A nondeterministic algorithm can repeatedly guess the correct successor in the sequence, using $2^L \cdot |(q_0,\vec{0})|$ space.
 If $m\ge 1$, then this is bounded by $f(m\log|Q|)$ for some function $f \in \FF_{2^m}$, and we are in a situation where the distinctions time\slash space and deterministic\slash nondeterministic are~irrelevant. \end{proof}

 It is possible to modify the algorithm described in the previous proof so that it works directly on the HRA representation, without appealing to \autoref{lem:hra-to-trvass}.
 Similarly, it is possible to extend the algorithm described in the previous proof to handle registers directly, without appealing to \autoref{prop:regs_his}.
 Such improvements may be worthwhile in an implementation, but the complexity upper bound remains Ackermannian.

-Doing the opposite reduction we can show that emptiness of even strongly deterministic HRAs is non-primitive recursive.
-In this direction, each R-VASS of $m$ dimensions is simulated by an $(m,0)$-HRA so that the value of each counter $i$ of the former is the same as the number of names appearing precisely in history $i$ of the latter.
+Doing the opposite reduction we show that deciding emptiness is \textsc{Ackermann}-hard even for strongly deterministic HRAs.
+In this direction, each R-VASS of dimension~$m$ can be simulated by an $(m,0)$-HRA so that the value of each counter $i$ of the former is the same as the number of names appearing precisely in history $i$ of the latter.
 In order to extend the bound to strongly deterministic HRAs one can choose to reduce from a restricted class of R-VASSs, so that the image of the reduction can be made strongly deterministic, or resolve nondeterminacy at the level of HRAs by appropriate obfuscation.
 We follow the latter, simpler solution.